GLP FILMS AND NATIONAL GEOGRAPHIC ANNOUNCE STRATEGIC PARTNERSHIP

 Partnership showcases unique travel and human-interest stories from diverse locations around the globe; filming locations have included Latin America, Asia and Africa

-Kennebunkport, ME, USA (May 13, 2015) — GLP Films (GLP), an award-winning film production and marketing company, and National Geographic, one of the world’s largest nonprofit scientific and educational organizations, have established a strategic partnership to produce compelling new content for the National Geographic website and digital channels.
-To date, GLP has produced five short-films in partnership with National Geographic.
-All five short-films are available at http://glpfilms.isebox.net/glpnatgeo.
+GLP Films (GLP), an award-winning film production and content marketing agency, and National Geographic, one of the world’s largest nonprofit scientific and educational organizations, have established a strategic partnership to produce compelling new content for the National Geographic website and digital channels.
+To date, GLP has produced eight short-films in partnership with National Geographic.

 This partnership pairs GLP Films’ award-winning storytelling, custom digital content, and international film production expertise with National Geographic’s mission to inspire, illuminate, and educate.
 With a record-breaking 38.2 billion videos consumed online in 2014 (Adobe Digital Index, U.S. Digital Video Benchmark Q2 2014), digital content is on the rise.
 Multiple industries, from travel to global businesses, are leveraging digital content opportunities to grow their respective markets.
 GLP Films and National Geographic both believe in the power of storytelling to connect audiences to important issues, people, and places.
 Therefore, they have teamed up to produce meaningful custom digital content focused on unique travel and human-interest stories from around the globe.

 GLP Films and National Geographic collaborated throughout this process by selecting the most compelling story concepts based on GLP’s international production schedule.
-The five films to date were recently produced in India, Bolivia, and Senegal, and covered a diverse range of topics, including adventure, travel, food, culture, and healthcare.
-These short-films were promoted and distributed through National Geographic’s website, YouTube channel, and social media, as well as GLP’s digital properties, garnering over 250,000 views.
+The eight films to date were recently produced in India, Bolivia, Senegal, and Peru, and covered a diverse range of topics, including adventure, travel, food, culture, and healthcare.
+These short-films were promoted and distributed through National Geographic’s website, YouTube channel, and social media, as well as GLP’s digital properties, garnering over 1 million views and 23 million impressions.
+See the full case study here.

 “National Geographic chose to hire GLP Films based on their reputation of high quality work and the geographic diversity of their portfolio and reach.
 They do a great job telling unique stories through video, which aligns perfectly with National Geographic’s legacy of visual storytelling.
 Therefore, we are excited about our strategic partnership with GLP so we can take our viewers and members to new destinations with a unique eye on other parts of the world,” said James William, Director of Digital Video for National Geographic.